Claudia Bernadine Elisabeth Hartert

 Claudia Bernadine Elisabeth Hartert (21 June 1863 – 24 August 1958) was a British/German ornithologist and illustrator.
-She was a British citizen born in Germany.
+She was a British citizen born in the Kingdom of Prussia.

 Biography

 Born Claudia Endris (or Endriss) (21 June 1863 in Coesfeld, Germany), Claudia's father was Lieutenant Colonel Joachim Endris, her mother's name was Alwine Florentine Sophie, née Böcker.
 Claudia's older brother was Gustav Joachim (born 1862).

 In July 1891, Claudia married the ornithologist Ernst Hartert in Frankfurt am Main, Germany.
 They had a son named Joachim Karl Hartert (1893–1916), who was killed as an English soldier during the Battle of the Somme in France.

 Work

 On 4 May 1892 Claudia Hartert and her husband left Le Havre, France, for an extended trip to the West Indies in the Caribbean Sea.
 On 19 May they reached the island of Saint Thomas, where Claudia saw her first hummingbird, a blue star Antilles.

 Together with her husband she was the first to describe the blue-tailed Buffon hummingbird subspecies (Chalybura buffonii intermedia E. Hartert & C. Hartert, 1894).
 The article "On a collection of Humming Birds from Ecuador and Mexico" appears to be their only joint publication.
 In The Feathered World (Die Gefiederte Welt) she published many observations and illustrations from her trip to the West Indies.

 In October 1882, the Hartert couple moved to Tring, England, to work with Walter Rothschild, 2nd Baron Rothschild.
 Ernst became the director of the Natural History Museum at Tring, which at the time was privately owned by Rothschild.
 Claudia managed the museum's library for at least a few years.
 The couple lived a normal life there despite their dual allegiances to Germany and England until the beginnings of World War I. While in Tring, Claudia's husband became a naturalized English citizen, according to an excerpt of a May 1915 letter from Claudia Hartert in Tring to Mrs. Noerdlinger, wife of Eugene Robert Noerdlinger, "German suspect, resident in Jersey".

 We have now been 24 years in England.
 How English people have gone down in my esteem.
 I am too much of a German to be able to think otherwise.
 My young son was at Oxford when he had to become a soldier, thank God he is still in our neighborhood. ...
 My husband it is true has been naturalized for 13 years, or more, but is not a born native.